JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Shirley-Valentine.md

 - Comedy
 - Drama
 - Monologue
-Theatre: A Classic Theatre
+theatre: A Classic Theatre
-Venue: The Waterworks
+venue: The Waterworks
-Website:
+website:
-Tickets:
+tickets:
 show_details:
 - Playwright: Willy Russell
-Description: From a humdrum Liverpool kitchen to the sun-drenched Greek Isles, Shirley Valentine embarks on a transformative one-woman journey of self-discovery, awakening, and Aegean ecstasy.
+description: From a humdrum Liverpool kitchen to the sun-drenched Greek Isles, Shirley Valentine embarks on a transformative one-woman journey of self-discovery, awakening, and Aegean ecstasy.
 showtimes:
 - 2024-03-03 19:30:00
 - 2024-03-04 19:30:00